OrchardCMS/OrchardCore/src/docs/reference/modules/Contents/README.md

 - View and edit the OpenID Connect server settings
 - View and edit the OpenID Connect validation settings
 - View, add, edit, and remove the OpenID Connect applications
-- View, add, edit, and remove the OpenID Connect scopes.
+- View, add, edit, and remove the OpenID Connect scopes

 ### Contents API Controller Endpoints